Skip to content

 Internal Docker service, container, network, and volume names (web-mcp, web-tool-net, web-tool-{valkey,searxng,crawl4ai}, valkey-data) retain the project's previous slug (agent-web-tool-mcp / mcp-web-tool) for deployment compatibility.
 They will be unified to the mcp-web-tools-* prefix in a future major release.

 Four services run on a single bridge network (web-tool-net).
-Agents only ever talk to web-mcp; SearXNG, Crawl4AI, and Valkey are internal services and are not published to the host by default.
+Agents talk to web-mcp over MCP or HTTP; SearXNG, Crawl4AI, and Valkey are internal.

 flowchart LR